greenywd/tvapp/README.md

 - [ ] Next episode - "airs in x minutes"
 - [ ] Send a notification when a user defined show airs
 - [ ] App icons (both on homescreen and inside the app)
-- [ ] userDefaults - favourite shows
+- [x] userDefaults - favourite shows
-- [ ] Setup ads and iAP to remove them
+- [ ] Setup ads and iAP to remove them (either project wonderful or google)
 - [ ] Cache images(?) for favourited shows - would speed up loading times a lot
 - [ ] Make sure the app works offline - right now it'll probably crash when searching or opening a view Controller